HubBox Module for Magento 2

 bin/magento setup:upgrade

-Step 5: Compile & Deploy Static Content
+Compile and Deploy Static Content

 bin/magento setup:di:compile